-Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Column 7 Column 8 Problem/ Need/ Situation Service/Activity Outcome Indicator Results Measurement Tool Data Source Frequency Instruction: Need/ Problem/ Situation Instruction: What your Agency is doing, such as meetings, trainings, and events in order to achieve outcomes; include # of Clients Serviced, Timeframe & # Instruction: Number (#) and Percent (%) of Clients Expected to Achieve Outcome (# of Clients ÷ by # Served) Instruction: Actual Number (#) and Percent (%) of Clients who Achieve the Outcome (# of Instruction: Evidence Collected (provide specific name of tool; examples of tools include: pre/post surveys or assessments, progress reports Instruction: Collection Procedure & Personnel Responsible Instruction: Time & Frequency of Evaluation/Outcome Measurement Children lack engaging fitness and nutrition activities/programming in high need communities, putting them at risk for developing negative health behaviors, legal offenses, and poor academic performance: Deliver Wellness Workshop Program, a series of eight weekly one-hour sessions delivered by trained instructors.
-Participants Will increase Rnowledge and understanding of nutrition.
-408 of 480 (85%) of participating children Will demonstrate an Increase in knowledge and understanding of nutrition Pre & Post Test, Participant Journal, Pedometer log, pre and post group weight results Program Director will administer pre and post test, surveys, and take group weight results.
-The Program Director will also document participant steps and review journal entries.
-Pre/Post test and group weight administered once at program registration and again at program close.
+Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Column 7 Column 8 Problem/ Need/ Situation Service/Activity Outcome Indicator Results Measurement Tool Data Source Frequency Instruction: Need/ Problem/ Situation Instruction: What your Agency is doing, such as meetings, trainings, and events in order to achieve outcomes; include # of Clients Serviced, Timeframe & # of Units Instruction: Statement of Results Expected, such as change in knowledge, attitudes, skills, behaviors, conditions Instruction: Number (#) and Percent (%) of Clients Expected to Achieve Outcome (# of Clients ÷ by # Served) Instruction: Actual Number (#) and Percent (%) of Clients who Achieve the Outcome (# of Clients who achieved the outcome ÷ # Served) Instruction: Evidence Collected (provide specific name of tool; examples of tools include: pre/post surveys or assessments, progress reports Instruction: Collection Procedure & Personnel Responsible Instruction: Time & Frequency of Evaluation/Outcome Measurement Children lack engaging fitness and nutrition activities/programming in high need communities, putting them at risk for developing negative health behaviors, legal offenses, and poor academic performance.
+Deliver Wellness Workshops, a series of seven one-hour sessions delivered by trained instructors.
+Participants will demonstrate an increase knowledge and understanding of nutrition and diabetes.
+637 of 750 (85%) of youth participants will demonstrate an increase in knowledge and understanding of nutrition and diabetes.
+Pre & Post Test, Participant Journal, pre and post group weight results Program Director will administer pre and post test, surveys, document participant steps and review journal entries.
+Pre/Post test and at program registration and again at program close.
 Journal entries and steps documented/reviewed weekly.
 Minority youth are disproportionately affected by diabetes, cardiovascular disease, depression, and other health risks.
-Deliver Wellness Workshop Program, a series of eight weekly one-hour sessions delivered by trained instructors.
-Participants will increase knowledge and understanding of nutrition.
-408 of 480 (85%) of participants in attendance will receive nutritional and diabetes education and stress management education Pre & Post Test, Participant Journal, Pedometer log, pre and post group weight results Program Director will administer pre and post test, surveys, and take group weight results.
-The Program Director will also document participant steps and review journal entries.
-Pre/Post test and group weight administered once at program registration and again at program close.
-Journal entries and steps documented/reviewed weekly, Minority youth are disproportionately affected by diabetes, cardiovascular disease, depression, and other health risks.
-Monitor/track participant : progress through use of a pedometer and writing journal : Participants will increase physical activity.
-384 of 480 (80%) will demonstrate an increase in physical activity Pre & Post Test, Participant Journal, Pedometer log, pre and post group weight résults Program Director will administer pre and post test, surveys, and take group weight results.
-The Program Director will also document participant steps and review journal centrices.
-Pre/Post test and group weight administered once at program registration and again at program close.
+Deliver Wellness Workshops, a series of seven one-hour sessions delivered by trained instructors.
+Participants will demonstrate an increase in knowledge and understanding of stress management.
+637 of 750 (85%) of youth participants will demonstrate an increase in knowledge and understanding of stress management.
+Pre & Post Test, Participant Journal, pre and post group weight results Program Director will administer pre and post test, surveys, document participant steps and review journal entries.
+Pre/Post test administered once at program registration and again at program close.
 Journal entries and steps documented/reviewed weekly.
-Children lack engaging fitness and nutrition activities/programming in high need communities, putting them at risk for developing negative health behaviors, legal offenses, and poor academic performance.
-Plan, host, and invite children, their families, and the community to the KidsFit Jamathon.
-Youth, their families, and the community will have access to engaging fitness and nutrition programming.
-408 of 480 (85%) of children will attend the KidsFit Jamathon event.
-Event registration attendance logs Program Director will collect registration attendance information during the KidsFit Jamathon.
-Once, during the KidsFit Jamathon event.
-Mission Statement: Our mission is to empower, youth in diverse communities, through dance fitness, technology, and the arts.
+Minority youth are disproportionately affected by diabetes, cardiovascular disease, depression, and other health risks. through use of a journal Participants will demonstrate an increase in physical activity.
+600 of 750 (80%) of youth participants will demonstrate an increase in physical activity.
+Pre & Post Test, Participant Journal, pre and post group weight results Program Director will administer pre and post test; survey5, document participant steps and review journal entries.
+Pre/Post test administered once at program registration and again at program close.
+Journal entries and steps documented/reviewed weekly.
+Mission Statement: Our mission is to empower youth in diverse communities through dance fitness, technology, and the arts.